senacor/cloud-native-training/05_service-mesh/README.md

 #### Next deploy ISTIO

 4. Run the script `deploy_istio.sh` from this folder.
-It will install istio in your minikube cluster
+It will install istio in your kubernetes cluster
 5. Wait until the istio services are started completely.
 You can check by executing `kubectl get pods --all-namespaces`, all pods should be in status Running or Completed.
 Again don't worry if some show Error or CrashLoopBackOff, just relax and wait.